mssch/kismatic/docs/INSTALL.md

 The installer can run from a machine that will become a node on the cluster, but since the installer's machine holds secrets (such as SSH/SSL keys and certificates), it's best to run from a machine with limited user access and an encrypted disk.

-The machine the installer is run from should be available for future modifications to the platform (adding and removing nodes, upgrading Kubernetes).
+The machine the installer is run from should be available for future modifications to the cluster (adding and removing nodes, upgrading Kubernetes).

 ## Download the installer

 ### To install from Linux

 From an ssh session, type:

 `curl -L [https](https://is.gd/kismaticlinux)[://is.gd/kismaticlinux](https://is.gd/kismaticlinux) | tar -zx`